 A: From the moment you visit the Cobalt site, all communication between your web browser and the Cobalt servers is encrypted.
 Strong passwords are required during account creation.
-We use secure third party services like Amazon Web Services and Heroku for hosting, and have implemented many additional layers of security to protect our users.
+We use secure third party services like Google Cloud Platform for hosting, and have implemented many additional layers of security to protect our users.

 Q: What security practices do Cobalt employees follow to prevent data leaks?

 A: All Cobalt employees are required to use strong, unique passwords and use 2-factor authentication with Authy or Google Authenticator wherever possible.
 Additionally, employees use password managers, employ screen-locking, and encrypt local hard drives to protect data.
 More information on our internal security practices can be found here.

 Q: How does Cobalt ensure safe payment processing?